 Safety Manager/ Infectious Disease Officer David C. Reed can also be contacted for immediate information for infectious disease information at 412-287-9920.

 Every injury to City of Pittsburgh employees must be investigated.
 By speaking to those involved and evaluating the scene of the incident, the root cause of the injury may be determined and corrective actions may be necessary to assure others are not similarly injured.

 The investigation is to be done by the employee’s immediate supervisor who is most familiar with the injured employee’s job duties.
 The Safety Office is always available to assist in these investigations or to answer any question about completion of the Injury Investigation Form.

 All employees who need to seek medical treatment for an injury will be post-injury drug and alcohol tested to determine if drugs and/or alcohol contributed to the injury.
 Please see the policies below regarding these procedures.

-Should an employee of the City of Pittsburgh be injured in a vehicle accident while on duty, in addition to the forms mentioned above, they must also complete a Motor Vehicle Accident Form.
+Should an employee of the City of Pittsburgh be injured in a vehicle accident while on duty, they must also complete a Motor Vehicle Accident Form in addition to the forms above.
 This important document details the particulars of the accident as well as identifying the other vehicles or properties involved in the accident.